Cuantas Onzas Tiene El Kilo

 The metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
 This makes conversions within the metric system relatively straightforward.
 The base unit of mass in the metric system is the kilogram (kg).
 Other units like grams (g), milligrams (mg), and tonnes (t) are all multiples or fractions of the kilogram.

 The imperial system, on the other hand, is a more complex system with a less consistent structure.
-It is based on various historical units, lacking the neat decimal relationships of the metric system.
-The unit of weight we'll focus on here is the ounce (oz).
+Think about it: the unit of weight we'll focus on here is the ounce (oz).
+In practice, it is based on various historical units, lacking the neat decimal relationships of the metric system.
 The imperial system also includes pounds (lb), tons, and other units, each with its own conversion factors.
 The complexity of the imperial system is why many countries have adopted the metric system as their standard.

 The Conversion: Kilograms to Ounces